Climate change and air pollution

 - A greenhouse gas monitoring system: we’re developing methods and models to measure emissions of CO2 and other greenhouse gases.
 For example, we’re working with international partners on a European monitoring system for greenhouse gases based on measurement and satellite data.

-- Getting to grips with sources of particulate matter: our 'particulate matter tool’ TOPAS (TNO Operational Source Apportionment Service) provides insight into the origin of particulate matter.
+- 'Particulate matter tool’ TOPAS (TNO Operational Source Apportionment Service): For better understanding and insight into sources of particulate matter, we have developed TOPAS.
+This tool combines modeling and measurements to map out the particulate matter sources per location.
+This provides insight into the origin of particulate matter.
 TOPAS can explain why there’s a lot of particulate matter at certain locations and what the cause is.
 This allows precautionary measures to be taken.

 - Detailed mapping of nitrogen deposition: we map the deposition of nitrogen in vulnerable areas.
 Understanding eutrophication and acidification is important for maintaining biodiversity and productivity.
 Deposition maps help policymakers take the right measures against air pollution to protect these areas.